SE2-group4/SE1-project/docs/UnitTestReport.md

 ### Loop coverage analysis

-No loops considered in unit tests.
+No loops in the currently tested code.
 <!--

     <Identify significant loops in the units and reports the test cases